Best AI Writing Tools for Everyday Use — Tested & Compared

 If you only use one AI writing tool, ChatGPT is probably the right one.
 It handles almost anything you throw at it — drafting emails, summarizing long documents, rewriting awkward paragraphs, brainstorming headlines, or turning rough bullet points into polished copy.

-The free plan is real and genuinely useful — you get access to GPT-5 series models, though with usage limits (the free tier throttles you after a set number of messages and drops to a lighter model during peak hours).
-The Plus plan ($20/month) removes those limits and adds faster responses, priority access, and expanded tools.
+The free plan is real and genuinely useful — you get access to capable AI models, though with usage limits that throttle you after a set number of messages during peak hours.
+The Plus plan ($20/month) removes those limits and adds faster responses, priority access, and expanded tools including advanced models.
 When I used it to rewrite a rambling 400-word email into something I’d actually send, the result needed almost no editing — that’s the kind of output that justifies even the free tier.

 What it’s best for